Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

 # Known Bugs / Potential Improvements

 - Minor issue with error messages on profile page as a result of youtube links.
 It doesn't appear to affect the speed or functionality of the page though.
+It seems to me this error has to do with the embedding method I used for the videos.
+As a potential solution I plant to experiment with other embedding methods in the future.

 <img src="http://moviewatchlist.weebly.com/uploads/8/6/4/2/86429426/fitlyfe-error_orig.png">